-Boyfriend convicted of murdering girlfriend's toddler in 2014
+Arlington man sentenced to life in prison for 2014 beating, stomping death of toddler

-An Arlington man accused of beating and stomping to death his girlfriend's child in 2014 was convicted Saturday of murder.
+A Tarrant county jury sentenced an Arlington man to life in prison Monday for beating and stomping to death his girlfriend’s child in 2014.

+Jurors also gave Joshua Beard, 24, 20 years for tampering with evidence, driving to Parker County after killing the child and burying her in a small grave.
+The sentences will be served concurrently.

-Joshua Beard, 24, was found guilty of killing 18-month-old Tylea Moore in July 2014 after he became angry with the child.
+The jury found Beard guilty of murder on Saturday in the killing of 18-month-old Tylea Moore in July 2014 after he became angry with the child.

-The toddler died from blunt force traumatic injuries at an Arlington residence and was then taken to Parker County where she was buried in a small grave under a bridge near Springtown.
+The toddler died from blunt force traumatic injuries at an Arlington residence and was taken to Parker County where she was buried in a small grave under a bridge near Springtown.

+Ricardo Botello, Tylea’s grandfather, told the jury Monday he was “enraged” last week when he looked at Beard and the Arlington man winked, smiled and laughed at him.

+“She was a baby,” Botello told the jurors, referring to his granddaughter.
+“She was perfect.”

-His girlfriend at the time, Alexis Botello, 20, of Weatherford, also was arrested and faces charges of capital murder and tampering with evidence..
+His girlfriend at the time, Alexis Botello, 20, of Weatherford, also was arrested and faces charges of capital murder and tampering with evidence.

 Her trial is pending.